gammasoft71/Examples_wxWidgets/README.md

 * [SaveFileDialogWindowModal](src/Others/SaveFileDialogWindowModal/README.md) shows how to create a SaveFileDialogWindowModal with wxSaveFileDialog.
 * [StaticBoxAndCheckBox](src/Others/StaticBoxAndCheckBox/README.md) shows how to use wxStaticBox and wxCheckBox.
 * [StaticBoxAndRadioButton](src/Others/StaticBoxAndRadioButton/README.md) shows how to use wxStaticBox and wxRadioButton.
+* [StaticTextAndUnicode](src/Others/StaticTextAndUnicode/README.md) demonstrates the use of wxStaticText widget and Unicode text.
 * [UserDialogShowWindowModal](src/Others/UserDialogShowWindowModal/README.md) shows how to create a UserDialogShowWindowModal with wxDialog using ShowWindowModal method.

 ## Download